-Owning a pool carries a lot of responsibility with it.
-It’s up to you to make sure that your pool is as safe as possible.
+Owning a swimming pool carries a lot of responsibility with it.
+It’s up to you to make sure that it’s as safe as possible.
 There are many safety measures you can take to prevent injury or death.
-Some relate to the physical structure of your pool.
-While others are behavioral actions you can take.
+Some relate to the physical structure, while others are behavioral actions you can take.

-Here are some best practices for pool ownership that you can easily put in place:
+Here are some best safety practices you can easily put in place:

 - Build a fence or gate.
-Putting up a barrier can help prevent unwanted people from getting in the pool.
+Putting up a barrier can help prevent unwanted people from getting into the pool.
 It can also stop pets and small children from accidentally falling in.
-A pool barrier is usually a fence that encloses the pool.
+A barrier is usually a fence that encloses it.

 - Prepare for emergencies.
 Prep for any emergencies by keeping a first aid kid ready.
-Be sure to post emergency service numbers on a phone in the home.
+Be sure to post emergency service numbers on a phone in your house.

 - Leave instructions for how to operate the pool.
-Leave notes for how to shut off devices such as filters.
+Leave notes on how to shut off devices such as filters.
 Also, be sure that people know how to drain the water.

 - Learn CPR.
 You may need to perform CPR if someone drowns.
 It’s a good idea to get a certification just in case.

 The above can help you prevent accidents.
-But it’s also important to be responsible when you’re in or around the pool area.
-Avoid excessive alcohol use near the pool.
-Also, never leave children unattended near the pool.
+But it’s also important to be responsible when you’re in or around the swimming pool area.
+Avoid excessive alcohol use near the water.
+Also, never leave children unattended.
 The worst can happen in the blink of an eye.

-You should also make sure that all guests are comfortable with swimming.
+You should also make sure that all guests are comfortable with swimming and other water activities.
 If your guests can’t swim or you have any doubts about them, it’s best to not let them use the pool.
 The same goes for if they’re under the influence of drugs or alcohol.

 Frequently Asked Questions

-A: You likely won’t be liable for any injuries in this case.
+You likely won’t be liable for any injuries in this case.
 You didn’t know that they’d be there to begin with.
 So, you shouldn’t be responsible.
-But you could be liable if you didn’t take proper pool safety precautions beforehand.
-Be sure to follow best practices such as putting up a barrier and posting emergency info.
+But you could be liable if you didn’t take proper safety precautions beforehand.
+Be sure to follow best practices such as putting up a barrier around your pool and posting emergency info.
 You’d only be liable if you were negligent in some way.
 Try to avoid this as much as possible.

-Q: Does my home insurance require my pool to have a fence?
+Does my homeowners policy require my pool to have a fence?

-Q: Does homeowners insurance cover physical damage to my pool?
+Does homeowners cover physical damage to my pool?

-A: Your home insurance will cover physical damage to your pool.
+Your home insurance will cover physical damage.
 This is only if a covered peril causes damage to it.
 Any other damages will be up to you to pay for.
 Swimming pools usually fall under the “other structure” category.
-These are structures other than your home that are on your property.
+These are structures other than your house that are on your property.

 You may need to buy other structure blanket coverage from your insurer.
 This helps you protect any extra structures on your property.
-This type of coverage allows you to pick which structures you want to protect in your policy.
+This type of type of homeowners insurance allows you to pick which buildings you want to protect in your policy.

-Keep in mind that your insurance won’t cover any repairs to your pool if it’s from the following:
+Keep in mind that your homeowners insurance won’t cover any repairs caused by the following: